 Slavic humanities and social science materials are part of Firestone Library.
 There, a Russian Studies Reading room houses a core reference collection.
 The General Humanities and Reference Room houses general encyclopedias and other reference materials, while most Slavic periodicals are in the general periodicals reading room (A-floor).

-Princeton University Library's Department of Rare Books and Special Collections is also the home of the Osip Mandelshtam archive.
+Princeton University Library's Department of Special Collections is also the home of the Osip Mandelshtam archive.
 Mandelshtam, one of the best and most beloved poets of 20th century Russia continues to be of interest to scholars and researchers worldwide.
 The detailed finding aid which provides item-level description of manuscripts, correspondence, and other materials in the papers, as well as a history of the collection and how it came to Princeton can be found at the Manuscripts Division of the Princeton University Library.
 The personal archive of Father George Florovsky is also part of Princeton's collection.
-To learn more about the collections, contact the Department of Rare Books and Special Collections.
+To learn more about the collections, contact the Department of Special Collections.